Last Revised as of: March 29, 2022

-Information associated with your purchases such as your contact information including billing address.
+Information associated with your purchases such as your contact information including billing address, as well as the types of software that you use.
 We use a third-party payment processor and do not receive credit-card or other financial information.

 We require you to log-in when you activate and use our software and products, including our cloud services.
 We monitor and collect certain usage information.
 For example, we track your device, products, features and content you are using, and other usage data such as the date and time of use.

 We receive and collect your information if you make a purchase through our channel partners or ecommerce providers.